Business Impact NW Staff

 Henry Wong

-Director, Food Business Resource Center (FBRC) & Special Projects
+Program Director, Food Business Resource Center (FBRC)

 Henry Wong is the Director of the Food Business Resource Center (FBRC) & Special Projects at Business Impact NW.
 Henry is a graduate of the University of Virginia with a Bachelor of Science in Systems and Information Engineering.
 Prior to joining the Business Impact NW team, he spent 7 years working in the Strategy group at CarMax developing and implementing inventory and buying strategies.
 Following his time at CarMax, he spent 3 years running his own mobile food truck business and consulting other mobile food start-ups in Tennessee.
 After selling his food truck, he moved to Seattle where he worked briefly with a food delivery tech startup.
 He did contract work for some local nonprofit organizations, including Business Impact NW, before joining the organization full-time.
 Having grown up around a family-owned restaurant and as a former entrepreneur, Henry understands the unique challenges that small business owners face.
 He also knows their advantages and the incredible value they can bring.
 Henry is passionate about leveraging his extensive experiences in strategy and operations to support clients in any stage of their business and strategic planning from concept to growth.